storybookjs/ember/docs/configure/typescript.md

 To make it easier to configure Typescript handling, use the `typescript` field in your [`.storybook/main.js`](./overview.md#configure-story-rendering).

-The following code snippets shows the fields for you to use with TypeScript:
+The following code snippets show the fields for you to use with TypeScript:

 <!-- prettier-ignore-start -->